Advice

 Quick Facts About Federal Incentives for Electric Cars

-How the New EV Tax Credits Work
+How the EV Tax Credits Work

 • Discount upfront.
 Dealerships can offer instant point-of-sale discounts on eligible vehicles to qualifying customers, who can use the credit as down payments at the time of purchase.
 According to IRS regulations, tax credits must be initiated and approved at the time of sale.
-The regulations also say that buyers must obtain a copy of the IRS’ confirmation that the dealer successfully submitted a “time of sale” report.
-Read more about IRS publication 5900.
+The regulations also say that buyers must obtain a copy of the IRS’s confirmation that the dealer successfully submitted a “time of sale” report.
+Read more about IRS Publication 5900.
 See the full list below.

 IRS Tax Filing StatusAdjusted Gross Income Limits